What Do I Need to Know About Online University Accreditation?

-Accreditation of an online university is a designation that ensures you will receive a high-quality education as a student of that institution.
-Accreditation is determined after a college, university, or other institution of higher education goes through a rigorous review and assessment by a respected, independent accreditation organization.
-An accreditation organization’s job is to examine the institution’s capacity to meet best practices as outlined in professional standards.
+Accreditation is a designation that indicates an institution has been assessed for and meets certain standards of quality and continuous improvement.
+Accreditation is determined after a college, university, or other institution of higher education goes through a rigorous review and assessment by an independent accreditation organization approved by the Department of Education.
+An accreditation organization’s job is to examine the institution’s capacity to meet best practices as set forth by its criteria for acceptable standards.

-In the United States, organizations such as the U.S. Department of Education (ED) and the Council for Higher Education Accreditation (CHEA) review accreditation organizations to make sure they are using effective accrediting practices.
-Specifically, the ED must keep watch to make sure that all federal student financial aid funds are being used for worthwhile academic institutions and programs that are giving students the quality education they deserve.
+The U.S. Department of Education (ED) and the Council for Higher Education Accreditation (CHEA) review accreditation organizations to make sure they are using effective accrediting practices.
+Specifically, the ED must keep watch to make sure that all federal student financial aid funds are being used for worthwhile academic institutions and programs that are giving students an education that meets certain standards of quality.
 If a college or university is not accredited, that raises a red flag that can cause federal financial aid requests to be denied.

-Statistics show that very few students can afford to attend an online university without receiving financial aid.
-The National Center for Education Statistics (NCES) reports that the percentage of first-time, full-time undergraduate students receiving financial aid at institutions with 4-year degree programs increased from 75% (2007–2008 academic year) to 85% (2011–2012 academic year).*
+Statistics show that very few students can afford to attend a university—on campus or online—without receiving financial aid.
+The National Center for Education Statistics (NCES) reports that the percentage of first-time, full-time undergraduate students receiving financial aid at institutions with four-year degree programs was 86% in the academic year 2018–2019.1